 Information is only valuable when it can help companies gain knowledge and effectively guide operations.
 You must ensure that only the required resources are handled and captured.
 This can only happen if you have a procedure control and controlled documents (controlled copy).

-Organizations must control the documents required by the quality management system, according to ISO 9001:2015.
+Organizations need to control the documents required by the quality management system, according to ISO 9001:2015.
 Furthermore, it is essential to maintain and have control of records as proof of compliance with specifications and to show the effectiveness of the quality management system’s operation.

 Let’s have a look at how an efficient document control procedure can help: